takanattie/blog-takanattie/README.md

 # blog-takanattie
-Source code for Blog services.
+Source code for articles in blog services.